Children – the force behind Swachh Bharat Abhiyan

 The article is second of five part series that The Peeper Times is writing for Prayag, a first of its kind digital India mela being organised by New Delhi-based Digital Empowerment Foundation on Feb 25 at Surajkund, Faridabad.

 If you want to transform a society, educate children for they are the best agents for change and development in their communities.
 That’s the mantra followed by several organisations working towards creating awareness about healthy sanitation practices among villages in the country.
+They are reaching the villagers through students.

 “Through our ‘Child participation in Sanitation & Hygiene’ programme, we are trying to create awareness about hygiene, sanitation and nutrition among villagers.
 With the help of children, we have been successful in persuading villagers to build 210 toilets and 1,124 dustbins/garbage receptacles in their community,” said Sudhir Bhatt, Treasurer, Mountain Children’s Foundation (MCF).
 The organisation is currently working in 16 villages with more than 1,500 children and their families.
 It also conducts healthy home survey, in which a group of children visit different households and rate them on the basis of cleanliness, toilet availability at home and its usage, etc. The people/households which fare well in the survey are publicly acknowledged which, Bhatt says, acts as a motivation for others.